 - User preference change detection and adaptation

-- Context change detection and online adaptation
+- Context change detection and adaptation

 - Cold-start in incremental recommender systems

-- Online learning from dynamic knowledge bases
+- Online learning from dynamic knowledge graphs

 - Online learning from multimedia content